Snarkorel/llilum-wiki/system.md

             nc.MarkAsModified();
         }

-In the example above the code is lowering mid level IR and it transforming a `LoadInstanceFieldAddress` operator into a simple offset by representing it with a `BinaryOperator` for a _add_.
+In the example above the code is lowering mid-level IR and it transforming a `LoadInstanceFieldAddress` operator into a simple offset by representing it with a `BinaryOperator` for a _add_.
 This is applied, for example, when array elements are accessed through managed pointer types by CLI standard.
 The Operator is then marked as modified so that the transformation pipeline can continue.
 The annotations on the method ensure that this transformation is applied to the right operator at the correct operator during the proper compilation phase.